AdaCore/why3/doc/syntaxref.rst

     end

-During the proof of the function `main`, only the specifiction defined in `Set`` are present.
-So, for example, the generated goals are not polluted with the invariants of `ListSet`.
-However, during extraction the code of `ListSet` is used.
+During the verification of the function ``main``, only the specification defined in ``Set`` is present.
+As a consequence, the generated verification conditions are not polluted with the invariants of ``ListSet``.
+However, during extraction, the code of ``ListSet`` is used.

 .. index:: standard library